 "Yes," he hisses under his breath, and Toshinori can't help the fond smile that grows on his face as he turns away.

 As his boy walks off to join his friends, Toshinori glances back down at the scoresheet and jolts, spitting curses under his breath.
-From belt to collar, bright, angry blots of red are painting his shirt; most likely from his coughing fit a minute ago.
+From belt to collar, bright, angry blots of red paint his shirt; most likely from his coughing fit a minute ago.

-Fuck, he thinks acidicly.
+Fuck, he thinks acidly.
 No wonder Izuku was staring at me like that.

 Fuming, Toshinori snatches his overcoat off the back of his chair and shoulders it on with far more force than necessary.
 It can only cover up so much of the blood, but it’s better than nothing.
 The movement sends more pangs through his sternum, and Toshinori just barely manages to avoid ruining his clothes further as more coughs wrack him.